mchaoulideer/newhaven-crash-data/README.md

 1. Navigate to https://www.ctcrash.uconn.edu/ and create an account if you don't have one yet.
 2. Log in, and go to `Data Query Tool`.
 3. Select a `MMUCC(2015-)` dataset, specify dates and town (or multiple towns).
 4. Run the query, and then click `Export To CSV` button above the interactive table.
 A link will be sent to your email account to download the archive.
 Note that the tool may prevent you from exporting datasets that are "too large".
-In that case, break down your query (for example, instead of downloading 2015-2020 data, do 2015-2018 as one export, and 2019-2020 as another).
+In that case, break down your query (for example, instead of downloading 2015-2020 data, do 2015-2018.
+Hi Ben. as one export, and 2019-2020 as another).
 5. Unzip the archive(s), and put them inside `data/` folder.
 6. Open `ProcessCrashes.ipynb` notebook, and add your export IDs (numbers) to the `exports` list.